SAML-Toolkits/php-saml/README.md

 settings are handled within the toolkit.

-The settings files described (`settings.php` and `advanced_settings.php`) are loaded by the toolkit if not other array with settings info is provided in the constructors of the toolkit.
+The settings files described (`settings.php` and `advanced_settings.php`) are loaded by the toolkit if no other array with settings info is provided in the constructor of the toolkit.
 Let's see some examples.

 ```php
 // Initializes toolkit with settings.php & advanced_settings files.